-SeaChange International, Inc. (SEAC) CEO Yosef Aloni on Q4 2020 Results - Earnings Call Transcript
+SeaChange International, Inc. (SEAC) CEO Yosef Aloni On Q4 2020 Results - Earnings Call Transcript

 Thanks, operator and good afternoon, everyone.
 We are pleased to announce that the transformation of our company which began in late Q1 is completed.
 Today, SeaChange is a new company.
 Over the past nine months we upgraded our Board of Directors, have a new executive team, new sales and marketing organization, and a stronger and more efficient R&D organization.

-In 2020, we launched the Framework go-to-market strategy, integrating all the excellent SeaChange standalone products into a single [indiscernible] software solution with value-based engagement.
+In 2020, we launched the Framework and go-to-market strategy, integrating all the excellent SeaChange standalone products into a single winning software solution with value-based engagement.
 The initial results are just great.
-During the last nine months of fiscal 2020, we won more projects than SeaChange won over the past seven years.
+During the last nine months of fiscal 2020, we won more projects than SeaChange had won over the past seven years.
 These wins enabled us to deliver profit and growth albeit a cliff in our legacy revenues.

-Overall, fiscal 2020 was a positive year for SeaChange: We achieved total revenue of $67.2 million, of this amount Framework engagements are 55% of our total revenue.
+Overall, fiscal 2020 was a positive year for SeaChange: We achieved total revenue of $67.2 million.
+Of this amount, Framework engagements are 55% of our total revenue.
 We improved our total gross margins to 65%.
-In the second half of fiscal 2020 where most of our revenues came from Framework engagements our gross margin was over 70%.
+In the second half of fiscal 2020, where most of our revenues came from Framework engagements, our gross margin was over 70%.

 We generated $4.8 million in non-GAAP operating income.
 We realized more than $12 million in annualized cost savings and this is just the beginning.
 We consolidated our R&D operations to a single location, increasing our efficiency and enabling additional meaningful savings for fiscal 2021.
-We cleaned up all our legacy customer commitments, many of which generated negative ROI, this enables additional savings for fiscal 2021.
+We cleaned up all our legacy customer commitments, many of which generated negative ROI.
+This enables additional savings for fiscal 2021.

 As we exited Q4, SeaChange is a profitable, growing, lean and efficient company, and well positioned to benefit from the COVID-19 impact on the media segment.
-As from the current operating environment with COVID-19, roadmap and customer support: no impact, our CTO took all the needed actions in a timely manner.
+As from the current operating environment with COVID-19, roadmap and customer support, no impact, our CTO took all the needed actions in a timely manner.
 We maintain both our high-quality customer support and roadmap development pace.

 Customer engagements: we and our customers are working from home; therefore, this is slowing some of our engagements.
-We continue to push forward, and we expect to continue to close business.
-As for the opportunity: with the Framework being the only solution that can help reduce our customer video delivery operating expense by up to 50%.
-We expect to see a significant boost to our business within very few months.
+We continue to push forward, and we expect to continue and close business.
+As for the opportunity, with the Framework being the only solution that can help reduce our customer video delivery operating expenses by up to 50%, we expect to see a significant boost to our business within very few months.

-In addition, while the TV providers operating expense is increasing, advertising revenues and video ARPU are going down.
+In addition, while the TV providers' operating expense is increasing, advertising revenues and video ARPU are going down.
 The increasing operating expenses with declining revenues as we enter a recession is a perfect storm for the TV providers.

-Our Framework is the best tool in the industry to addresses these challenges.
-On the cost side using our value-based engagement we reduce our customers’ operating expenses to a point where their total cost of ownership to use the Framework is almost zero.
+Our Framework is the best tool in the industry to address these challenges.
+On the cost side, using our value-based engagement, we reduced our customers’ operating expenses to a point where their total cost of ownership to use the Framework is almost zero.
 We try to make it impossible for the customer to say no, while protecting our target margins.
-In many cases, our customers reduced their video delivery operating expenses by 50%.
+In many cases, our customers reduced the video delivery operating expenses by 50%.

-On the revenue side, the Framework enables the TV providers to offer web-like advertising for both live and on demand TV, which enables them to protect and increase some of their advertising revenues.
+On the revenue side, the Framework enables the TV providers to offer web-like advertising for both live and on-demand TV, which enables them to protect and increase some of their advertising revenues.
 No other vendor in the industry offer a zero cost to own solution or make this claim.
 This amazing combination will enable us to scale up our business.
-We believe that within a very few months fiscal 2021 will be a great year for SeaChange.
+We believe that within a very few months, fiscal 2021 will be a great year for SeaChange.

-Before I discuss our outlook and the strategic initiatives for fiscal 2021, I’ll turn over to our CCO Chad to provide details on the Framework wins.
+Before I discuss our outlook and the strategic initiatives for fiscal 2021, I’ll turn the call over to our CCO Chad to provide details on the Framework wins.
 Afterwards Mike our CFO, will walk you through our financial performance.
 Chad?

 Chad Hassler